laobubu/HyperMD/README.md

 If you use bundlers, that's all.
 CSS will be imported via "hypermd" javascript.

 For [RequireJS][] users and pure HTML lovers, please read [QuickStart Section in Documentation][doc]!

+To integrate other third-party libs and services, read [PowerPacks][]

 ## Special Thanks